unsplash/unsplash-js/README.md

 Note: we recommend using a version of `node-fetch` higher than `2.4.0` to benefit from Brotli compression.

+### url

+This library also depends on the NodeJS built-in [url](https://nodejs.org/api/url.html) module.
+If you are bundling this library in client-side code, make sure that to properly account for that.

+NOTE: By default, Webpack users automatically handles shimming node built-in modules.

 ## Usage

 ### Creating an instance